marcomorsi/bench/README.txt

 Executing tester: Insert Statements
 -----------------------------------------------------
 Result for tester: Insert Statements

-Batch Insert Executions: 10000
+Batch Insert Executions: 20000
 Num of inserts per batch: 10

-min (to insert a batch of records): 283189 ns/op max (to insert a batch of records): 8022170 ns/op avg (to insert a batch of records): 444263 ns/op time per record in the bacth with min time: 28318 ns/op time per record in the bacth with max time: 802217 ns/op avg (to insert a record): 44426 ns/op
+min (to insert a batch of records): 882231 nsec max (to insert a batch of records): 932411912 nsec avg (to insert a batch of records): 1227909 nsec time per record in the batch with min time: 88223 nsec time per record in the batch with max time: 93241191 nsec avg (to insert a record): 122790 nsec
 -----------------------------------------------------

-Executing tester: Select Statements
+Executing tester: Select Statements by PK
 -----------------------------------------------------
-Result for tester: Select Statements
+Result for tester: Select Statements by PK

-Executions: 50000
+Executions: 100000

-min: 42372 ns/op
+min: 83785 nsec
-max: 2944887 ns/op
+max: 17230690 nsec
-avg: 81844 ns/op
+avg: 96656 nsec
 -----------------------------------------------------